 In the period leading up to 'Detachment', the US forces undertook 'Jamboree' as their first major raid on Tokyo with carrierborne aircraft.

-The final preparations for ‘Detachment’ had meanwhile been completed on 16/19 February.
-On 16 February Rear Admiral Bertram J. Rodgers’s TF54, comprising the battleships Tennessee, Idaho, Nevada, Texas, New York and Arkansas, heavy cruisers Chester, Salt Lake City, Pensacola and Tuscaloosa, light cruiser Vicksburg and 16 destroyers of Destroyer Squadron 51 and Destroyer Divisions 91 and 112, approached Iwo Jima and started a gunfire bombardment of the designated areas in preparation for the assault.
+The final preparations for 'Detachment' had meanwhile been completed on 16/19 February.
+On 16 February Rear Admiral Bertram J. Rodgers’s TF54, comprising the battleships Tennessee, Idaho, Nevada, Texas, New York and Arkansas, the heavy cruisers Chester, Salt Lake City, Pensacola and Tuscaloosa, the light cruiser Vicksburg and 16 destroyers of Destroyer Squadron 51 and Destroyer Divisions 91 and 112, approached Iwo Jima and started a gunfire bombardment of the designated areas in preparation for the assault.

 Rear Admiral William H. P. Blandy’s TF52 (Support Force), with the Minesweeper Group 52.3, Frogman Group 52.4 and LCI Support Group 52.5, and Rear Admiral Calvin T. Durgin’s TG52.2 (Escort Carrier Group 52.2 with the escort carriers Sargent Bay, Natoma Bay, Wake Island, Petrof Bay, Steamer Bay, Makin Island, Lunga Point, Bismarck Sea, Saginaw Bay and Rudyerd Bay, with their escort of destroyers and destroyer escorts, provided air cover and flew 158 attack sorties.
 The effect of the gunfire bombardment was slight because of inadequate observation in poor weather, but a repetition on 17 February in better weather was deemed to be more successful.
 The Japanese coastal batteries obtained one hit on Tennessee, six on Pensacola and one on the destroyer Leutze.